Skip to content

 CO2 equivalents

-A CO2 equivalent (CO2e for short) is a Unit of measurement that makes the effects of all man-made greenhouse gases on the global climate comparable.
-Not only the emission of carbon dioxide is taken into account, but also the emission of other climate-impacting gases such as methane or nitrous oxide.
+A CO2 equivalent (CO2e for short) is a Unit of measurement that makes the effects of all man-made greenhouse gases on the global climate comparable..
+This takes into account not only carbon dioxide emissions, but also emissions of other gases that affect the climate, such as methane or nitrous oxide.

-As the gases contribute to the greenhouse effect to varying degrees and remain in the earth's atmosphere for different periods of time, the conversion into CO2 equivalents reduces the climate impact of the gases to a common denominator.
+Since the gases contribute to the greenhouse effect to different degrees and remain in the earth's atmosphere for different periods of time, the conversion into CO2 equivalents brings the climate effect of the gases down to a common denominator.

 CO2 emissions